SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 constraint to such governments, if only they knew.

+### Pension Indexing Issues --- Inflationary?

+No, the rising old age population meaning more government spending on pensions is **_not inflationary_** to first order.
+Why not?
+It is because pension payments themselves support the production of the goods pensioners want to consume.
+The pension payments are not taken out of the rest of the private sector (unless you've done so in the past via regressive FICA taxes).
+The MMT remedy is to not withdraw *any* currency from circulation for making pension payments.

+The pension payments are then pure injection.
+But wait?
+Isn't a pure injection of base money for no supply inflationary?
+Yes, it is, at least an inflationary bias.
+But the consumption is also taxed, one way or another (through rents, wage incomes from sales to pensioners, and so on).
+The pension payments are not a monetary cost of the private firms, they're income, but a real cost: the firms will sell more to the pensioners not their workers.
+This however supports private firm debt relief and savings desires.

+Plus, pensioners are not bidding up prices directly, they'll pay the rent, utilities and groceries &c., at the going price.

+So there is no mechanism whereby decent pension payments can be inflationary.
+To generate inflation requires some positive feedback.
+At worst, pension payments maintain a base inflation rate that should be pretty constant until the nation hits real resource limits and full employment.
+It will not be an accelerating inflation rate in other words.
+So if it is politically tolerable today, it will be again tomorrow.

+At full employment but with a rising old age population-to-worker ratio, then yes, you can get inflation, but then only if technology has not increased the productivity of workers.
+If not, then the supply/demand dynamic can generate inflation if you are at full employment.
+And some inflation just below full employment if there is no policy for keeping workers skilled.

+Overall then, with a rising dependency ratio and an unskilled wasted workforce, the way pensions should index roughly to CPI can have an inflation risk.

+However, there are sensible offsets: targeted taxes to pull workers out of bullsh*t or luxury goods jobs and tax breaks to get workers into more socially useful production.
+In the worst case, if some moderate inflation is so politically intolerable then rationing could be used, but which is the more politically intolerable?
+Any other fiscal policies to share the burden of the rising dependency ratio is simply what a decent civilized nation should look to implement.

+Is some moderate inflation a good political hassle to bear for caring for your elderly?
+Only a sociopathic politician would think not.

+In any case, there is never hyperinflation from *only* too much demand.
+Because households have insatiable savings desires.
+If luxury goods and house prices go up those households will simply stop buying, they always do.
+They know the price will come down later, and if not they're always prepared to forego the luxuries.
+I'm not in favour of enriching pensioners by squeezing the lower class, it's a matter of balance, and the upper class can always be induced to take more of the burden if the government wishes it to be so.
+It does take a steel balls government, so in this case "I'm just sayin'."

+The worst case would be a rising dependency ratio causes about the same rise in prices, if you are at full employment.
+But the MMT community would point out this is probably fine, you're at least maximising useful production (if the functional tax is applied to do so --- shift workers from unproductive or bullsh*t jobs into useful productive jobs).
+In which case you are never going to do any better for your retirees.

+Most youthful and middle age workers are ten times as productive as needed to support the elderly.
+So if you are not producing enough for a comfortable retirement for the elderly there is something else terribly wrong, not the payments system.
+The world has never known a nation with a working age population that could not provide well for the elderly.

+We have, under neoliberalism, seen nations where the political class have chosen to use unemployment to "fight inflation" which starves the elderly.
+Why would they choose such policy though?
+It can only be they do not understand the monetary system or do not wish to understand, for whatever classist or reactionary reasons.
+We saw this in Greece: austerity imposed by the EU Troika, which was really economic warfare by Germany and Brussels on Greece.
+The Greeks raided their pensioners to avoid more Troika penalties.
+The Germans laughed.

+This is not "an MMT problem" --- but I should point out the whole thrust of MMT activism is to highlight these problems.
+MMT'ers are deeply concerned with the political!
+That's our whole project.

+No other activists understand the truth about the complete barbarism the Greeks endured.
+They (other activists) point to "neoliberalism" and "the oligarchs" and they are right, but they can't offer a proper critique when the bastard neoliberals start talking about "huge government debt" and "leaving debt to our grandchildren" and "needing to raise taxes", and all the rest of the horseshit that otherwise well-meaning liberals with a conscience buy, hook line and sinker.

+"Oh dear, I'd better pay more taxes!"
+No you don't (Mr Piketty).
+You need to spend on the poor.
+Because your government isn't.
+Your government likely is over-taxing you.

+MMT is the knowledge that tells us when the economic constraints are fake and stupid.
+Why are Marxists and other socialists not making these points?
+They have the same social justice goals.
+It's because they do not understand the monetary system, so they think within the context of the self-imposed voluntary constraints the elites place on our government.
+I am sure the socialists do not want to be ignorant, so we have to educate.
+There's no other way, because we're not going to achieve economic justice with a military or guerilla warfare solution.
+Fascists will for sure win *that* war.
+(Or maybe I watch too many movies?)

 ## Caveats

 I do not have too many caveats for this chapter.
 One is that building